Neil Griggs, M.A. Community and Regional Planning

 Mike Keenan, R.I.C.S VRCA, ICBA, CCA

-Michael has 25 years of experience in the construction industry in Europe and Canada, and a diploma in Building Construction Management and Surveying.
+Michael has over 25 years of experience in the construction industry in Europe and Canada, and a diploma in Building Construction Management and Surveying.
 He has considerable expertise in project and construction management, safety management and cost control as well as building refurbishment and envelope design.
 Michael is a Principal/Project Manager at Heatherbrae Builders Co. and has successfully acted as a project and construction manager on many major projects.

 BWB ADVOCATES AND VOLUNTEERS

 Bob Culbert – India, Laos, Pakistan, Nepal, Haiti